Manly ferry service

-Manly ferry services (numbered F1) operate on Sydney Harbour connecting the Sydney suburb of Manly with Circular Quay in the CBD a journey of seven nautical miles.
+The Manly ferry service (numbered F1) operates on Sydney Harbour, connecting the Sydney suburb of Manly with Circular Quay in the CBD, a journey of seven nautical miles.

 History

 In 1853, Henry Gilbert Smith chartered the wooden paddle wheeler Brothers to bring people to the Manly area and thus boost the value of the subdivision of his land holdings near the Corso.
 The Manly area with its beaches and bays became a popular weekend destination and more ferries were chartered including by a local hotel owner.
 By 1855, the paddle steamer Emu (I) provided two daily weekday trips.
 Emu was followed by Black Swan and Pelican.